• Skip to primary navigation

 I can't think of anyone who doesn't love a good Danish pastry.
 And these easy blueberry Danish pastries with cream cheese are so easy to make - it would be a shame not to treat your family to some of these delicious treats!

-And once you’ve taken them out of the oven you have the option of serving these blueberry Danish pastries plain, sprinkling them with icing sugar or drizzling with a sweet icing sugar glaze.
+And once you've taken them out of the oven you have the option of serving these blueberry Danish pastries plain, dusting them with icing sugar or drizzling with a sweet icing sugar glaze.

-I’ve got to say that store-bought puff pastry has to be the greatest time-saver ever invented.
-All you have to do is unroll it and use!
-Of course, you can also buy blocks of puff pastry, but if you have a rolling pin you can simply roll the pastry out to size.
-Still much faster and more convenient than making your own.
+I've got to say that store-bought puff pastry has to be the greatest time-saver ever invented.
+All you have to do is unroll it and use it!
+Of course, you can also buy puff pastry in blocks, but if you have a rolling pin you can roll the pastry out to size.
+It's still much faster and more convenient than making your own.

 So if you add some blueberries, mascarpone cheese and puff pastry to your shopping list I'll show you how easy these delicious blueberry cream cheese Danish pastries are to make.